visionspacetec/sle-provider/docs/QuickStartGuideLibreCube.md

 python ~/python-sle-user/examples/raf.py
 ```

-The CLTU user will send two telecommands to the provider which are sent bach using a UDP loopback client.
-On the RAF user these frames are received again.
+The CLTU user will send one telecommand to the provider which is sent back using a UDP loopback client.
+On the RAF user the frame is received again.
 .
 Open a new terminal session for the second user:
 ```bash
 source ~/python-sle-user/venv/bin/activate